Fahim0729/Supply-Chain-Analytics-Using-SQL-Inventory-Sales-Supplier-Insights/README.md

 | • datetime | |

 ### 📈 Data Generation Plan
-All tables, except the datetime table, were populated from the staging database, where four external Excel files related to product, suppliers, received_orders, and stock_level had been previously uploaded.
+All tables, except the datetime table, were populated from the `staging database`, where four external Excel files related to product, suppliers, received_orders, and stock_level had been previously uploaded.
 The datetime table was created using a SQL script that generates dates from January 1, 2025, to December 31, 2025.

 *The following figure depicts the database tables name along with the data generation plan used to populate them.*
 <p align="center">